 Healthy Red Velvet Cookie Dough Dip

-If you’re in the mood for decadence without the sugar, butter and guilt, then this dip is for you.
-It’s full of flavor, it’s sweet, it’s rich… it doesn’t taste nutritious in the slightest way possible.
+So, if you’re in the mood for decadence without the sugar, butter, and guilt, then this Healthy Red Velvet Cookie Dough Dip is for you.
+It’s sweet, it’s rich, it’s full of flavor… it doesn’t taste nutritious in the slightest way possible.

 Healthy Red Velvet Cookie Dough Dip

-- 123g (½ cup) Roasted Beet Puree (see this post for Directions)
+- ½ cup Roasted Beet Puree (see this post for directions)

-- 2 tsp Natural Butter Flavor
+- 1 tbs Natural Butter Flavor

 - 105g (5 scoops) Chocolate Brown Rice Protein Powder